undavide/PS-Installer/README.md

 PS-Installer
 ============

-Multi-version, semi-automatic installation script for Adobe Photoshop ® Add-ons (Adobe Extension Manager **has been discontinued** so it will be of no use for CC2015 products.
-Please have a look at this [CC2015 Survival Guide](http://www.davidebarranca.com/2015/06/html-panel-tips-17-cc2015-survival-guide/) for more info).
+Multi-version, semi-automatic installation script for Adobe Photoshop ® Add-ons (Adobe Extension Manager **has been discontinued** so it will be of no use for CC2015.x products.
+Please have a look at this [CC 2015 Survival Guide](http://www.davidebarranca.com/2015/06/html-panel-tips-17-cc2015-survival-guide/) and [CC 2015.5 Survival Guide](http://www.davidebarranca.com/2016/06/html-panel-tips-21-photoshop-cc2015-5-2016-survival-guide/)for more info).
+Compatibility is in the range CS3..CC2015.5.

-If you develop Photoshop add-ons and want them to be deployed to your users' machines avoiding AEM and/or Creative Clod app installation, this little project of mine might be of some use for you too.
+If you develop Photoshop add-ons and want them to be deployed to your users' machines avoiding AEM and/or Creative Cloud app installation, this little project of mine might be of some use for you too.

 ## Features